George Washington Carver Day

 • Welcome - Dan Robison, Endowed Dean’s Chair, College of Agriculture and Life Sciences

-• Simon Estes, F. Wendell Miller Distinguished Artist-In-Residence, Iowa State University Department of Music and Theatre
+• Simon Estes, F. Wendell Miller Distinguished Artist-in-Residence, Iowa State University Department of Music Theatre

 Carver's Legacy